senseiwells/Arucas/README.md

 code for this project and uses much of the same basic logic, although a large amount of code has been rewritten by myself to function with Java, as the reference code was written in python.

+This was made largely for a project for a Minecraft mod that can be found [here](https://github.com/senseiwells/EssentialClient)